camunda-community-hub/camunda8-greenfield-installation/README.md

         "extensions": {}
        }

-2. The next step is to make sure you are authenticated.
+2. Make sure you are authenticated.
 If you don't already have one, you'll need to sign up for a new Azure Account.
 Then, run the following command and then follow the instructions to authenticate via your browser.

        $ az login